AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/customize.md

 >[!NOTE]
 >
->Refer to [Configuration](technical-specification.md#configuration), [Step internals](technical-specification.md#step-internals), [Stages](technical-specification.md#step-stages) and [Running modes](technical-specification.md#running-modes) for more information.
+>Refer to [Configuration](technical-specification.md#configuration), [Step internals](technical-specification.md#step-internals), [Stages](technical-specification.md#step-stages), and [Running modes](technical-specification.md#running-modes) for more information.

 Complex SQL queries can be assembled inside these classes to fetch and migrate data.
-Also, note that these tables should be "ignored" in the [Map Step](technical-specification.md#map-step) because it scans all existing tables and tries to migrate the data unless it is in the `<ignore>` tag of the `map.xml` file.
+Also, these tables should be "ignored" in the [Map Step](technical-specification.md#map-step) because it scans all existing tables and tries to migrate the data unless it is in the `<ignore>` tag of the `map.xml` file.

 For Integrity checking, define an additional map file in  the `config.xml` file to verify that tables structure is as we expect.